 The mansion sits like a grand dame in Michigan City’s lively Uptown Arts District, home of shops, studios, boutiques, and restaurants.
 Today it also serves as a Civic Center, hosting special classes and activities, lectures and entertainment throughout the year, including Haunted Halloween tours in the fall and special Christmas at the Mansion tours and events in December.

-Call or visit the website for tour, program and rental information.
+Call or visit the website for tour, program and rental information for events or weddings.

 Credit Cards Accepted